gbenhaim/Lago-Demo/README.md

 From within the repo run:

 ```
-lago init --template-repo-path=templates-repo/office.json lago-work-dir init.json.in
+lago init --template-repo-path=templates-repo/template-repo.json lago-work-dir init.json.in
 ```
+This directory /lago-work-dir will cotain the files of our new Lago enviroment.
+This directory shouldn't exist before invoking lago init.

 #### Deploy the VMs

 cd into /lago-work-dir.
+From now on, each command that relates to the the environment, should be run from within it.

-This command will turn on the vms:
+Now, lets start the vms:

 ```
 lago start
 ```
-And for a specific vm named "server":
+Or for a specific vm named "server":

 ```
 lago start server
 ```

-This command will run the deployment scripts (from within the vms) that were specified in the init.json file:
+This command will run the deployment scripts (from within the vms) that were specified in the init.json.in file:
 ```
 lago ovirt deploy
 ```

 ### Interacting with the VMs

-Lago allows you to connect to the vms with ssh. for exmaple, if we have a vm named "server" we will use the following:
+Lago allows you to connect to the vms via ssh. for exmaple, if we have a vm named "server" we will use the following:

 ```